 - Students will apply imaging principle to adjust technical factors.

-- Students will apply digital imagining principles.
+- Students will apply digital imaging principles.

 - Students will demonstrate knowledge of professional organizations.

 - Students will demonstrate ethical behavior.

 Special Admission Requirements

 - Must be 18 years of age upon program entrance

 - ACT subscores indicating developmental courses needed must be completed prior to program entrance